gruiick/pySpaceTrader/README.rst

 Contributing
 ============

+Disclaimer: This is a toy project, early work in progress...
+It may never be finished and it may differ from original games.

 I am not a professional developer, but I am heager to learn.
 I need something to work on my (poor) python skills.

-disclaimer: This is a toy project, early work in progress...
-It may never be finished and it may differ from original games.

-But you are very welcome to help, if you want to (See CONTRIBUTING.rst).
+That being said, you are *very welcome* to help, if you want to (See CONTRIBUTING.rst).

 Use and tests